Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural

 Temporal lag parameters were set according to Yao et al. \cite{yao2024identifying}.
 For CCA, we used $L_x = 3$ with $\Delta_x = 1$, capturing EEG information from \SI{-33}{\milli\second} to \SI{33}{\milli\second} around the current time point, and $L_y = 15$ with $\Delta_y = 0$, capturing video features from approximately 500 ms of history to the current time.
 For CorrCA, $L_x = 5$ and $\Delta_x = 2$ were used, covering \SI{-67}{\milli\second} to \SI{67}{\milli\second}.

 We adopted leave-one-video-out cross-validation in all experiments.
 Unless stated otherwise, training was performed on the combined data from all three experimental tasks (54 minutes per participant: 3 tasks $\times$ 6 videos $\times$ 3 minutes).
 This was an empirical decision, as aggregating data across all tasks yielded better decoding performance than training on individual tasks alone.
 A possible explanation is that even in Task 1, where participants were instructed to ignore the video, passive visual processing still engages the same neural pathways, providing useful information for estimating the spatial filters.
-In the stimulus-response correlation analysis, non-fixation periods identified in Section~\ref{sec:prepro} were excluded (along with a 0.5-second margin on either side) from testing to strictly control for eye-movement confounds.
+In the stimulus-response correlation analysis, non-fixation periods identified in Section~\ref{sec:prepro} were excluded from testing, along with a 0.5-second margin selected to outlast saccadic spike potentials (tens of milliseconds \cite{keren2010saccadic}) and post-saccadic lambda waves (100-250~ms \cite{brigo2011lambda}) while preventing severe data loss, to strictly control for eye-movement confounds.
 Therefore, the size of the test set varied across tasks and participants.
 For CorrCA, all data were retained because the proportion of non-fixation samples was small and removing non-fixation periods would disrupt temporal alignment across participants.
 Test segments were defined as 45-second windows sampled from the test set with overlap, randomly drawn with an average interval of 2 seconds.